Mubin-Shaikh/Mubin-Attar-Personal-Portfolio/README.md

 # Mubin Attar - Software Engineer & AI/ML Enthusiast Portfolio

-This is a modern, dark-themed portfolio website for **Mubin Attar**, a Software Engineer specializing in Python, Django, and AI/ML.
+This is a modern, dark-themed portfolio website for a Software Engineer.
 It showcases my skills, projects, and experience with a professional, Python-inspired design using blue (`#306998`) and yellow (`#FFD43B`) accents.

 **Live Demo:** [**mubinattar.netlify.app**](http://mubinattar.netlify.app/)